-This 1970s mark shows the copyright and registered symbols above CHANEL in block letters on a round cartouche.
-Below that is the familiar interlocking CC logo and "Made in France."
-Marks from this era can be found both with and without the circular outline shown here.
+This House of Chanel mark is one of several that were used during the 1970s moving into the early 1980s.
+This version shows the copyright and registered symbols above "CHANEL" in block letters on a round cartouche.
+The familiar interlocking "CC" logo and "Made in France" completes the bottom of the design.
+Marks from this era can be found both with and without the featured circular outline.

-Costume jewelry by Chanel is unique in that once the season has passed and pieces are no longer available in retail boutiques, they're already considered collectible on the secondary market.Continue to 3 of 25 below.
+Costume jewelry by Chanel is unique in that once the season has passed and pieces are no longer available in retail boutiques, they're already considered collectible on the secondary market.Continue to 4 of 26 below.

 04 of 26

 06 of 26

 While some sellers refer to Dominique as a she (perhaps confusing the name with French jewelry designer Dominique Aurientis), jewelry with this mark was produced for several decades by the late Dominic DeTora in his Rhode Island workshop.

 The "Robert" in the name refers to Robert Levy, one of the original founders of Fashioncraft.
-Styles are often similar to Miriam Haskell and DeMario designs, although they were not related.Continue to 8 of 25 below.
+Styles are often similar to Miriam Haskell and DeMario designs, although they were not related.Continue to 9 of 26 below.

 Hannah Buslee designed jewelry using semi-precious stones, freshwater pearls, Swarovski crystals, and antique beads wired to filigree plates.

 Buslee began designing contemporary versions of costume jewelry reminiscent of older hand-wired pieces made by Haskell, DeMario, and Robert in 1992.
 Her designs were sold in Washington boutiques in the Puget Sound area, and stores along the East Coast.
-Hannah jewelry is of high quality, and many pieces are one-of-a-kind and/or limited editions.Continue to 9 of 25 below.
+Hannah jewelry is of high quality, and many pieces are one-of-a-kind and/or limited editions.Continue to 10 of 26 below.